gear-genomics/terms-of-use/terms.md

 in this respect, in particular that such software, algorithms or technology would be error-free, flawless or exempt from any bug or another unintentional malfunction.
 EMBL cannot be held responsible for any interpretation of the results and other data in the Contents.
-The use of this service is also subject to the terms and conditions of the original providers of reference dataresources and third-party software libraries.
+The use of this service is also subject to the terms and conditions of the original providers of reference data resources and third-party software libraries.

 ## Data protection Disclaimer